 When we moved into this house, I knew the studio would be the perfect candidate to finally try a checkerboard floor, but there was just so much to be done that it seemed to be silly to crawl around on the floor taping off squares for an entire day.
 I just needed to get paint on the floors and then deal with more elaborate ideas later.

 Can you believe this is what the studio looked like??
 I sometimes forget how much it’s been transformed.

 You can find the post on painting the studio floors the first time HERE.

 What I’ve learned in the 2.5 years since I painted that floor is that the original polyurethane layer is unstable.
 From being in an uninsulated space and exposed to extreme temperatures for 13 years, it was no longer sticking to the deck boards very well.
 So, as I’ve scooted furniture this way and that, the original finish would chip, taking my quality primer and fresh enamel paint along with it.

 If I could hit the rewind button in this scenario, I would slow down and take a day to sand down those floors.
 My foresight was not that good, though, so I’m in the position where I either need to take everything out of the room, rent the sander, and start fresh OR just put a prettier bandaid on top of the old bandaid.
-Since it’s a studio where paint will be dripped and furniture will be scooted, I’m opting for a prettier bandaid.
+Since it’s a studio where paint will be dripped and furniture will be scooted, I’m opting for the prettier bandaid of painting checkerboard floors.

 Since I have some massive pieces in the studio, I’m going to paint the floor in two stages.
 I moved everything over to the right side of the room and taped off a line dividing two boards.
 This gives me a place to stop that won’t be visible when the whole floor is complete.